pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 ## Uploading Google sheet data to a Kobo survey

+1. Set `showUploadMenu` to true in Code.gs
-1. Reload your google sheets document
+2. Reload your google sheets document
-2. In the KoboToolbox menu, select "Upload Sheet Data to KoboToolbox Survey"
+3. In the KoboToolbox menu, select "Upload Sheet Data to KoboToolbox Survey"
-3. In the sheet dropdown menu, select the sheet you want to upload
+4. In the sheet dropdown menu, select the sheet you want to upload
-4. In the survey dropdown menu, select the survey you want to load (the sheet must have the same field structure as the survey or you will get an error)
+5. In the survey dropdown menu, select the survey you want to load (the sheet must have the same field structure as the survey or you will get an error)
-5. Click upload
+6. Click upload

-NOTE: if you run the upload multiple times using the same sheet/survey, you will load duplicate data into the survey.
+WARNING: upload data to the Kobo server at your own risk!
+If you run the upload multiple times using the same sheet/survey, you will load duplicate data into the survey.
 This is because the upload API ignores the `_id` field (and generates a new value for each row), so there is no effective way to avoid duplicates.
-Eventually if the API supports PUT operations on individual rows, perhaps this behavior could be improved.
+Eventually if the API supports PUT (update) operations on individual rows, perhaps this behavior could be improved.

 ## Copying data from one Kobo survey to another